Community Calling: re-home your old smartphone

 The difference your phones are making

-So far, 15,000 phones have been rehomed.
+So far, over 18,000 phones have been rehomed.
 For some, it’s the first phone they’ve ever had.
 For others, it’s the first time with a phone that connects to the internet so they can access education sites, health advice, employment services, as well as connect with loved ones.

 We work with community groups and local councils to find people who will benefit most from a phone and make sure digital skills training is available.
 From survivors of domestic abuse to asylum seekers to low-income households, everyone’s situation is different.
 Find out about the community groups we’ve worked with so far using our Community Calling map or meet some of the people who’ve received a phone below.